 - Stores – weekdays 09:00 – 20:00, Saturday 09:00 – 19:00/20:00.
 Closed Sunday and public holidays.
 Hairdressers and restaurants closed Mondays

 Background: As Europe's largest economy and second most populous nation, Germany is a key member of the continent's economic, political, and defense organizations.
-European power struggles immersed Germany in two devastating World Wars in the first half of the 20th century and left the country occupied by the victorious Allied powers of the US, UK, France, and the Soviet Union in 1945.
+European power struggles immersed Germany in two devastating World Wars in the first half of the 20th century and left the country occupied by the victorious Allied powers of the US, UK, Germany, and the Soviet Union in 1945.
 With the advent of the Cold War, two Germany states were formed in 1949: the western Federal Republic of Germany (FRG) and the eastern Germany Democratic Republic (GDR).
 The democratic FRG embedded itself in key Western economic and security organizations, the EC, which became the EU, and NATO, while the Communist GDR was on the front line of the Soviet-led Warsaw Pact.
 The decline of the USSR and the end of the Cold War allowed for Germany unification in 1990.
 Since then, Germany has expended considerable funds to bring Eastern productivity and wages up to Western standards.
 In January 1999, Germany and 10 other EU countries introduced a common European exchange currency, the euro.